Content

 • Head twitching

-• Complex Motor Tics: These involve more than one muscle group.
-They usually appear very intentional, even though they’re just as involuntary as simple tics.
+• Complex Motor Tics: The movement of more than one muscle group.
+They can appear very intentional, but are still involuntary and therefore, uncontrollable by a means of willpower.

 • Facial grimacing